This page contains frequently asked questions (FAQs) about publishing apps to the Amazon Appstore.

 - Q: Where does Amazon sell mobile apps?

-- Amazon Appstore apps are currently available to customers in nearly 200 countries, including the United States, France, Germany, Italy, Spain, United Kingdom, Japan, China, Australia, Brazil, Canada, Mexico, India, South Africa, and South Korea.
+- Amazon Appstore apps are currently available to customers in nearly 200 countries, including the United States, France, Germany, Italy, Spain, United Kingdom, Japan, Australia, Brazil, Canada, Mexico, India, South Africa, and more.
 Check the developer blog for more information on international availability.

 - Q: Where is the best place to publish if I have an app for my book, bookshelf, or bookstore?